easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

   == temporary log file /tmp/easybuild-1yxCvv/easybuild-NeNmZr.log has been removed.
   == temporary directory /tmp/easybuild-1yxCvv has been removed.

-.. note:: EasyBuild will only pick up the files which end with .eb ; anything else will be ignored.
+.. note:: EasyBuild will only pick up the files which end with ``.eb`` ; anything else will be ignored.

-.. tip:: Calling EasyBuild is designed as an `idempotent` operation; if one of the proposed builds is available as a module, it will simply be skipped, while if not the build is attempted.
-You can rerun your eb command until all builds are accomplished, esp. in case a mishap breaks the build effort, for whatever reason (fi. full disk, OS shutdown, or even a user process kill).
+.. tip:: Calling EasyBuild is designed as an `idempotent` operation; if a module is available that matches with an provided easyconfig file, the installation will simply be skipped.

-Commonly used command line options
+Commonly Used Command Line Options
 ----------------------------------

 [[EB cmdline??]] - XXX